AleHenestroza/stori_challenge/README.md

 The application was developed using [mailtrap](https://mailtrap.io).
 Mailtrap is a free application that allows you to test sending emails by creating a private inbox to which each email will be sent.
 This means that no email will actually be sent to real email addresses.

+For security reasons, the `SMTP_USERNAME` and `SMTP_PASSWORD` were not committed to this repository.

 You can create a free account and change the environment variables `SMTP_USERNAME` and `SMTP_PASSWORd` with your own credentials.

 Alternatively, you can use a real SMTP server (like Gmail).
 In order to send real emails, you should also change `SMTP_HOST`, `SMTP_PORT` and `SMTP_SENDER` with your own.
 In the [.env_example](.env_example) file, there is an example of how you can use Gmail SMTP server and send real emails.